arobey1/mbrdl/README.md

 export BS=64                    # batch size
 ```

 These flags will also allow you to set the number of output classes for the given architecture, the size of the images in the dataset, and the (training) batch size.

+You can also select the optimizer to be used for training the given `ARCHITECTURE`.
+Currently, two optimizers are supported: SGD with momentum and [AdaDelta](https://arxiv.org/abs/1212.5701).
+In our paper, we used SGD for the experiments on ImageNet, and AdaDelta for every other experiment (e.g. MNIST, SVHN, CURE-TSR, GTSRB, etc.).
+To select an optimizer, you can use the `--optimizer` flag, which currently supports the arguments `sgd` or `adadelta`.

 ### Using pre-trained models of natural variation